SnowKhat/White-Shield-Plugin/README.md

 I have taken a long time to  write, test and push my code making sure everything is correct and while I have used AI to assist in checking on my script.
-I can admit I have done this old school with many many hours of youtube and good o' research.
-This is still a work in progress but I have currently made a functioning beta extension that has specific permission to only read youtube videos you play and make sure it can detect exactly what video it is.
+I can admit I have done this old school with many many hours of YouTube and good o' research.
+This is still a work in progress but I have currently made a functioning beta extension that has specific permission to only read YouTube videos you play and make sure it can detect exactly what video it is.

+# Accomplished

+🔵 **Chrome Manifest V3 extension prototype**
+🔵 **YouTube-first browser integration**
+🔵 **Restricted YouTube host permissions**
+🔵 **Minimal Chrome permission model**
+🔵 **Current YouTube video detection**
+🔵 **YouTube single-page navigation support**
+🔵 **Video ID, title, channel & URL extraction**
+🔵 **White Shield extension popup**
+🔵 **Popup ↔ content-script messaging**
+🔵 **Active YouTube `<video>` element access**
+🔵 **Live in-browser video frame capture**
+🔵 **Frame resolution & timestamp capture**

+# Next up to test

+🟣 **Timeline frame sampling** —
+🟣 Child-directed content identification
+🟣 Unsafe inserted-segment classification
+🟣 AI-generated visual content detection
+🟣 Synthetic / AI voice detection
+🟣 Creator identity verification
+🟣 Repost / near-duplicate detection
+🟣 Original-vs-repost timeline comparison
+🟣 Inserted / altered segment detection
+🟣 Video fingerprinting
+🟣 Content Credentials / provenance checks
+🟣 Explainable confidence scoring
+🟣 Ahead-of-playback safety warnings — FUTURE GOAL!!

+# Organization

+ As I organize my photos for this project I will be updating all my steps without any code.
+Most of my time is spend on my Private Repo, This is so you can follow my Journey.

-## The start of the Journey
+# The start of the Journey

-After connecting my github to my Desktop App and creating a folder to start the process, it looked like this
+After connecting my GitHub to my Desktop App and creating a folder to start the process, it looked like this.

 <p align="center">
   <img src="assests/1st_photo.png"